-AUDIOLAB 6000N Review – Stream Machine
+AUDIOLAB 6000N Review: Stream Machine

 Streaming is where it’s at with digital audio today.
-Vinyl may be making a comeback and sales of one box record players are remarkable – but if you want to hear digital music at its best, discs are no longer it.
+Vinyl may be making a comeback, and sales of one-box record players are remarkable – but if you want to hear digital music at its best, discs are no longer it.

 The main barrier to uptake of streaming is complexity – and that you have to rip your CD collection to a hard drive if you want to stream it.
 So many are cutting out the ownership element altogether: with lossless streaming services such as Qobuz and Tidal available – at a price – you don’t need to buy and store discs anymore, CDs or LPs.

-The Audiolab 6000N I am reviewing here is a wireless/wired streamer that lets you access various streaming services or music stored on a network drive at a low price few can match.
-The only alternatives
+The Audiolab 6000N I am reviewing is a wireless/wired streamer that lets you access various streaming services or music stored on a network drive at a low price few can match.
+The only alternatives I could find the Yamaha CD-NT670D, Denon DNP800NE, and Blueroom Node 2i; some might include the Sonos Connect, but not if sound quality is a factor.

-building their own control app by using DTS Play-Fi, software created and maintained by an organisation with the resources to do the job consistently, if the 6000N is any indication.
+After or arguably before sound quality, the most important thing about a streamer is its control software – Sonos is successful in the streaming market through ease of use.
+Audiolab has avoided the pitfalls and cost of building their control app by using DTS Play-Fi, software created and maintained by an organization with the resources to do the job consistently if the Audiolab 6000N is any indication.

 AUDIOLAB 6000N Review